catherineisonline/all-projects-directory/README.md

 ## P <a id="p"></a>
 - <a href="https://github.com/catherineisonline/personal-portfolio">Personal portfolio<a/> - a web developer portfolio made with HTML, Sass & React
-- <a href="https://github.com/catherineisonline/randomcolor">Pick a random color<a/> - random color generator made with HTML, CSS & Vanilla JavaScript
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/randomcolor">Pick a random color<a/> - random color generator made with HTML, CSS & Vanilla JavaScript
-- <a href="https://github.com/catherineisonline/pig-dice-game">Pig dice game<a/> - a game made with HTML, CSS & Vanilla JavaScript
+- [PUBLIC ARCHIVE] <a href="https://github.com/catherineisonline/pig-dice-game">Pig dice game<a/> - a game made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/ping-coming-soon-page-frontendmentor">Ping coming soon page<a/> - coming soon page made with HTML, CSS & Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/pizza-time-with-react">Pizza Time<a/> - multi-page food e-commerce website made with HTML, CSS & React
-- <a href="https://github.com/catherineisonline/precious">Precious<a/> - Currently available only locally.
-Precious is an e-commerce website that has at least 150 women's clothing products with different sizes and color choices.
-Built with React & GraphQL
+- <a href="https://github.com/catherineisonline/shopping-time">Shopping Time<a/> - Shopping Time is an e-commerce website that has at least 150 women's clothing products with different sizes and color choices.
+Built with React
 - <a href="https://github.com/catherineisonline/pricing-component-with-toggle-frontendmentor">Pricing component<a/> - a simple pricing component made with HTML, CSS, Vanilla JavaScript
 - <a href="https://github.com/catherineisonline/profile-card-component-frontendmentor">Profile card<a/> - a single block of profile card made with HTML & CSS